laudarch/smsghapi-java/README.md

-SMSGH Unity API Library
+SMSGH HTTP API Library
 =======================

-This is a Java library to interact with the SMSGH Unity HTTP API.
+This is a Java library to interact with the SMSGH HTTP API.

 Installation
 ------------